vitadisplays/puppet-oxid/README.markdown

 	- changed_full     	  before or after update process to copy all files from the xhanged_full directory to the shop directory.
 Use none to stop copy.
  	- run_method       	  cli or sql.
 In the cli mode the run_cli.php will be executed and in sql mode only the sql files will be imported.
   	- answers          	  Anwser array
-  	- fail_on_error    	  Some times some sql statments failed. to ignore this you can change the fail on error behaviour.
+  	- fail_on_error    	  Set to true, to ignore failures on cli update process.
   	- updateViews      	  If true, update all views
 	- timeout			  the timeout for the update process.

+### Limitations
+	- Updates to UTF8 is not supported by this define!
+	- Attention on utf8_mode changes.
+	- Theme updates are not really supported.

-### oxid::shopConfig
+## oxid::shopConfig
 	This define sets new values to oxshop table.

 ### Parameters:
 	- shopid      Shop id of the shop to set new values.
 Default is 'oxbaseshop'.
 On EE Version always define this parameter.
 	- configs     Hash with Key/Value Pairs, e.g. { 'columname' => 'new value' }
 	- host        Database host: Default is "localhost".
 	- port        Database port: Default is 3306.
 	- db          Database name: Default is "oxid".
 	- user        Database user: Default is "oxid".
 	- password    Database password: Default is "oxid".

 ### Simple Oxid CE Setup Example
 ```puppet